 - 1 tbsp of tomato puree

-- 250ml red wine (optional) OR 1 tbsp of miso paste
+- 250ml red wine/100ml if using leftover lamb (optional) OR 1 tbsp of miso paste

 - A small handful of fresh parsley, roughly chopped